-Join us for the sixth annual event to recognize local leaders and supporters of the region’s LGBT sports community as well as the recipients of the Team DC College Scholarship Program.
+Team DC is proud to announce the Seventh Annual Champions Awards will be held on Saturday, September 20 as we recognize local leaders and supporters of the region’s LGBT sports community as well as the recipients of the Team DC College Scholarship Program.
+More information coming soon.

 - Jerry Langan of the DC Front Runners for his efforts to help create the first annual Pride Run which in addition to attracting over 700 runners and walkers, will support the College Scholarship Program.
 Jerry was also instrumental in the recent 30th Anniversary of the DC Front Runners.
 Jerry is a long-time marathoner who has the distinction of having run a marathon on all 7 continents….including Antarctica!